ZNCatlaw/LD30/NEXTSTEPS.md

   [x] when there are no arcana revealed, death is revealed
     [x] death covers all cards, and then reveals the wheel

-[ ] rather than keeping all the hidden minor cards on the body,
+[ ] right now the game starts with the nameless arcana, but
-    we should just keep them in an array indexed by number/suit
+    we want it to start with the world alone on the board [ ] rather than keeping all the hidden minor cards on the body, we should just keep them in an array indexed by number/suit